MHHamdan/VectorSphere/CONTRIBUTING.md

-# Contributing to VectorHub
+# Contributing to VectorSphere

-Thank you for your interest in contributing to VectorHub!
+Thank you for your interest in contributing to VectorSphere!
 This document provides guidelines and steps for contributing to this project.

 ## Code of Conduct